Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Compressible and incompressible moment energy equations

 \section{Compressible and incompressible $\first$ moment energy equations}

-We stated the Stokes limit for the compressible and incompressible $\first$ moment kinetic equations in \autoref{sec:vel_coupling}.
-Here we derive the full equations and take the Stokes limit to demonstrate how we got to \autoref{eq:compressible_kin} and \autoref{eq:incompressible_kin}.
-We start with the dimensionless isothermal momentum equation,
+We stated the Stokes limit for the compressible and incompressible $\first$ moment kinetic energy equations in \autoref{sec:decomposed_spectra}.
+Here we derive the equations and take the Stokes limit to demonstrate how we got to \autoref{eq:compressible_kin} and \autoref{eq:incompressible_kin}.
+We start by considering the momentum equation, as in \autoref{eqn:momentum_eqn}, in its advective form.
+Because we are concerned with the viscous-scale dynamics, we may linearise the momentum equation around a stationary flow where $\Res \sim \Reb < 1$, and $\M \ll 1$,